How to develop a custom app: Planning, mobile development and tools

 - develop a task-manager, if you tend to forget about urgent matters

-Indeed, your focus of interests is the best source of inspiration for a useful application.
+Indeed, focusing on your interests is the best move since they can be the source of inspiration for a useful application.

 #2 Research won’t go amiss